apache/cloudstack-documentation/source/plugins/vxlan.rst

 Default value of "net.ipv4.igmp_max_memberships" (cat /proc/sys/net/ipv4/igmp_max_memberships) is "20", which means that host can be joined to max 20 multicast groups (attach max 20 multicast IPs on the host).

-Since all VXLAN (VTEP) interfaces provisioned on host are multicast-based (belong to certain multicast group, and thus has it's own multicast IP that is used as VTEP), this means that you can not provision more than 20 (working) VXLAN interfaces per host.
+Since all VXLAN (VTEP) interfaces provisioned on host are multicast-based (belong to certain multicast group, and thus has it is own multicast IP that is used as VTEP), this means that you can not provision more than 20 (working) VXLAN interfaces per host.

 Under Linux you can NOT provision (start) more than 20 VXLAN interfaces and error message "No buffer space available" can be observed in Cloudstack Agent logs after provisioning required bridges and VXLAN interfaces.